 - Limit the amount of guns people can own.
 You’ve only got 2 hands, why would you need more than that many for protection?
 If you still need to augment your protection try getting an alarm system, a guard dog, stun gun, mace, flash bombs, etc. If you feel like firing off a variety of exotic or powerful weapons, do it at a gun range where you can rent those out.

 - Limit the amount of ammo that magazines can hold and that people can buy.
 Once again, if you feel like spraying bullets you can go to a gun range and buy ammo for your weapon or a rented weapon.
 You just wouldn’t be able to take the ammo home if you had already met your quota.

 - Extend regulations on where guns can and cannot be carried.
-For example, although alcohol and tobacco fall under the same regulatory umbrella, most are probably not comfortable with mixing the two in a bar setting.
+For example, although alcohol and tobacco fall under the same regulatory umbrella, most are probably not comfortable with mixing the alcohol and firearms in a bar setting.

 - Do more thorough background checks.
 This needs to apply to all gun sales: gun shows and person-to-person included.
 Applicants names should be crosschecked against police records, FBI records, and records of mental history.

 - Penalize stores and individuals who have multiple instances of gun theft or loss.
 If a store has more than one infraction in which it “loses” track of guns in its inventory, its license should be revoked and the previous management should be barred from working at any gun store or being involved with a new license procurement.
 As for individuals who have their guns “stolen” repeatedly, they should be subject to an investigation and harsh penalties if found guilty of illegally trafficking weapons.